top of page

 Criminal Justice

-Committee Lead, (Vacant)
+Committee Lead, Whitney Thornton

 The Criminal Justice Committee leads local efforts and supports national programs to address systemic inequities related to law enforcement and the criminal justice system.